Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[King Borehaha](https://github.com/kingborehaha/DS-Gadget-Local-Loader)** Who's local loading system has worked really well for a lot of things, including this project

 # Change Log
+### Beta 0.4

+* Can now save params using the games built-in function thanks to Pav!
+Params save to `ELDEN RING/capture/param`.

 ### Beta 0.3.1

 * Fixed crash some users were experiencing and added global exception handler